aliostad/SuperBenchmarker/README.md

 ```

 ## Parameterise the requests
-It is all well and good to send the same request but in order to truly test your application, you would need to make different requests.
+It is all well and good to keep sending the same request but in order to truly test your application, you would need to make different requests.
 You can parameterise the URL and the template.
 Parameters are defined by triple curly braces:

 ``` bash
 sb -u "http://example.com/api/car/{{{carId}}}"